Barbara Jordan Media Awards

 For more information and resources on reporting on people with disabilities, as well as information on the national Katherine Schneider Journalism Award for Excellence in Reporting on Disability, visit the website of the National Center on Disability and Journalism.

-The Governor's Committee on People with Disabilities' 2014 Barbara Jordan Media Awards ceremony will be hosted by the University of North Texas Mayborn School of Journalism in Denton.
-The Awards ceremony will be held at the Apogee Center on the campus of UNT on Thursday, March 20, 11:30am.
-Bob Phillips of Texas Country Reporter will be the Keynote Speaker.
-Individual tickets and table sponsorships are available online at the UNT website.
+The Governor's Committee on People with Disabilities' 2015 Barbara Jordan Media Awards ceremony will be hosted by the University of Texas in Austin.
+The Awards ceremony will be held on the UT campus on Saturday, April 18, 6:00pm.
+Information on ticket purchases, sponsorships and event details to be posted soon.

 For more information, contact Jo Virgil at (512) 463-5740 or send her a message.